Kleiber/tpp/README.md

 // remove this code before your submission
 #include "debug.h"
 ```
-That line allows you to make use of the debug methods. **Do not forget that before submitting your code you must remove that line**.
+That line allows you to make use of the debug method. **Do not forget that before submitting your code you must remove that line**.

 The second and no less important thing that we can see in the template are the following two code lines:
 ```c++